VinceZK/json-on-relations/README.md

 Roles don't have attributes directly, but are inherit from the relations assigned to them.

 A relation corresponds to a DB table, and its attributes are fields of the table.
-From this perspective, an entity itself is also a kind of relation.
+Relations can have associations with each other.
+For example, relation "r_employee" has a 1-on-1 association to relation "r_company" based on the field "COMPANY_ID".
+Even 2 relations separately belong to 2 different entities can be associated.

 Roles perform relationships.
-Once roles are assigned to entities, those relationships thus can be applied to the entities.
+Once a role is assigned to an entity, its relationships thus can be applied to the entity.
 And the relationship instances are actually the associations among entities.

-Relationship itself is a kind of relation which can also have direct attributes.
+Both Entity and Relationship can be regarded as 2 special kinds of relation.

-To achieve re-usability and context consistency, the meta of an attribute can be defined as data elements and data domains. data domain is used to boundary the value type and range of an attribute, while a data element can be assigned with a data domain, and adding more business semantics like labels, documentations, and so on.
+To achieve re-usability and context consistency, the meta of an attribute can be defined as data elements and data domains. data domain is used to boundary the value type and range of an attribute.
+For example, data domain "Country" contains all the country codes in the world so far. while a data element can be assigned with a data domain, and adding more business semantics like labels, documentations, and so on.

 ## License